 New Commemorative Coin: 50 Years of Project Tiger

-The Government of India will be issuing a Rs 50 commemorative coin on occasion of 50 years of Project Tiger.
-The Ministry of Finance has issued the gazette notification today confirming the same.
+The Government of India will be issuing a ₹50 commemorative coin on occasion of 50 years of Project Tiger.
+The Ministry of Finance issued a gazette notification on March 23, 2025, confirming this coin.

-The metal composition of the coin will be Quaternary Alloy (50% Silver, 40% Copper, 5% Nickel and 5% Zinc).
-The weight of the coin will be 35 grams and 44 mm in diameter with 200 serrations at the edge.
-The description of the coin is as below.
+The metal composition of the ₹50 coin will consist of a Quaternary Alloy, comprising 50% Silver, 40% Copper, 5% Nickel, and 5% Zinc.
+The coin will weigh 35 grams and have a diameter of 44 mm, featuring 200 serrations along the edge.
+The coin's description is as follows.

 Obverse: The face of the coin shall bear the Lion Capital of Ashoka Pillar in the center with the legend "सत्यमेव जयते" inscribed below, flanked with the word “भारत” and "INDIA" at right and left periphery of the coin with Rupee Symbol "₹” and denomination value “50” in International Numerals below the Ashoka Lion Capital.